 Offering 15+ years of work experience, Kelli provides design and project management services.
 Having worked for both small, mid-size and large firms, Kelli has designed and renovated office buildings, mixed use buildings, retail spaces and residential projects.
 She joined the firm in 2013.

-Kelli is a graduate of Leadership Pittsburgh’s Leadership Development Initiative and an active volunteer in her community.
+Kelli is a graduate of Leadership Development Initiative at Leadership Pittsburgh and an active volunteer in her community.
 In her free time, she enjoys traveling with her family.

 “I enjoy working at Margittai Architects because the office culture is open, friendly and creative.
 Everyone can have a voice and a meaningful impact on the firm and its direction.
 We all enjoy working together and sharing our talents to help our clients.”

-Eric is a Graduate Architect who earned his Bachelor of Architecture Degree from Carnegie Mellon University.
-With over 20 years of experience in the architecture and construction fields, Eric excels at solving and detailing complex architectural challenges.
+Eric is a Graduate Architect who earned his Bachelor of Architecture degree from Carnegie Mellon University.
+With decades of experience in the architecture and construction fields, Eric excels at solving and detailing complex architectural challenges.
 He also offers in-depth experience in documenting existing conditions, conducting building code analyses, and overseeing construction and contract management.

 In his free time, Eric enjoys designing and building intricate structures to display his IPA-of-the-month deliveries and building multi-level dog mansions for his canine roommate “Pickle”.

-Allison is a Graduate Architect who has a passion for historic preservation.
-She graduated with highest honors and earned a B.S. and Master’s of Architecture degree with a focus in Urban Design from Kent State University.
-Allison is a LEED Accredited Professional (LEED Green Associate) and is a member of the Association for Preservation Technology.
+Allison is a Registered Architect who has a passion for historic preservation.
+She graduated with highest honors and earned a Bachelor of Science and Master of Architecture degree with a focus in Urban Design from Kent State University.
+Allison is a LEED Accredited Professional (LEED AP BD+C) and is a member of ICOMOS (International Council for Monuments and Sites).

-Outside of work, Allison finds a sense of purpose by volunteering as an architectural alumni association board member, and studying for her architectural registration exams.
+Outside of work, Allison finds a sense of purpose by volunteering as an architectural alumni association board member and performing in a theater group in her hometown of Beaver, PA.
 She also enjoys mentoring undergraduate students, reading, antique collecting, and making trips to Oakmont bakery with her family.

 “I love architecture because it grants me the unique opportunity to create things that will outlive me – my goal as an architect is to make the world a better and more beautiful place”